Replaced my Linksys router with an eero 3 pack after also testing Luma mesh surround Wi-Fi, faster wireless in every room has arrived!

 Longer term, I suspect many more such multi-pack devices will arrive on the market that also feature super-easy deployment using Bluetooth and mobile apps, while also adding MU-MIMO capabilities.
 Yes, I'm admitting that a lot can and should change these next few years.
 Consumer WiFi just wasn't all that simple to set up and use, and finally that's changing.
 Luma and eero will likely have lots of competition, and prices may fall.
 It's about time!

-If neither of these options prove to be a match for your needs and speeds, alternatives with a great reputation, enterprise focus, and even higher pricing include Ubiquiti UniFi AC Access Points and Rufus/Brocade Zoneflex.
+If none of these options appeal to your needs, alternatives with a great reputation and a more enterprise focus (with inevitably higher pricing) include Ubiquiti UniFi AC Access Points and Rufus/Brocade Zoneflex.
 There's also the old-school ~$480 Linksys EA9500/RE700 combo, or the price-champion Amplifi HD for ~$349 to consider, as explained by WSJ.
+I have not personally tested these products.

 This quick lunchtime eero and Luma unboxing video below ends rather abruptly, but know that the Luma started up just fine a few seconds after the camera had stopped rolling.
 You'll also see that getting Luma to stand up straight on a surface is a bit challenging, but the included thin ribbons cable can help.
 If you choose Luma and have the need for additional cables, you may want to go with these ultra thin and flexible Monoprice SlimRun Cat6a cables.